Skip to content

 • Installation

-Download the Launcher YAML file: https://static.guance.com/launcher/launcher.yaml
+Download Launcher YAML: https://static.guance.com/launcher/launcher.yaml

-• Replace {{ launcher_image }} with the latest Launcher application image address, which can be found in the Deployment Image documentation.
+• Replace {{ launcher_image }} with the latest version of the Launcher application image address, which can be obtained from the Deployment Image documentation.

-• Replace {{ domain }} with the main domain, such as dataflux.cn.
+• Replace {{ domain }} with the main domain, such as using dataflux.cn.

 • Replace {{ storageClassName }} with the storage class name, such as alicloud-nas.

-Replace the .dockerconfigjson content with the secret obtained earlier.
+Replace the .dockerconfigjson content with the secret.

 Execute the installation: